-Slide 10: Wealth and Insurance is a growth opportunity for Bank of Ireland
+Slide 12: Wealth and Insurance is a growth opportunity for Bank of Ireland

-New mortgages to first time buyers taken out direct through our bank channel
+1. New mortgages to first time buyers taken out direct through our bank channel

-Slide 18: FY24 net interest income in line with guidance
+Slide 20: FY24 net interest income in line with guidance

-1. FY23 reported NII of €3,682m includes contribution of €56m from UK personal loans which were transferred to non-core from 1 September 2023; FY23 like-for-like NII excluding UK personal loans €3,626m.
+FY23 reported NII of €3,682m includes contribution of €56m from UK personal loans which were transferred to non-core from 1 September 2023; FY23 like-for-like NII excluding UK personal loans €3,626m.
 UK personal loans portfolio disposed in October 2024.

-Slide 19: Structural hedge contribution increasing
+Slide 24: Structural hedge supporting NII resilience